 Now, being back in the Netherlands, I look back at a really enjoyable time in Madrid.
 My Spanish improved and I sharpened my skills.
 The teachers and staff at Canterbury were really nice and supportive.
 Even though most TEFL students were a lot younger than me I had no trouble feeling part of the whole group, thanks to good communication and a friendly atmosphere.

-Furthermore, teaching on the job turned out an excellent way to get to know Spain and the “Madrileños” a lot better.
+Furthermore, teaching on the job turned out to be an excellent way to know Spain and the “Madrileños” a lot better.
 Canterbury sent me to excellent places (offices and private homes) where I taught English and French for some months.
-I asked for a variety of students and that’s what I got.
+I asked for a variety of students and that’s what I received.
 Among my students, I had an accountant and a hotel manager, I taught a class to engineers, and also I remember two little sisters with a very ambitious mother.
 Furthermore, the city of Madrid is enchanting, lots to see and to enjoy.

 In short: the training was excellent, this way of learning more about a country and it’s inhabitants is very rewarding and I can recommend it to everyone who considers to do the same.
 Cheers!

 I am writing this letter to let you know about the positive and rewarding experience I had with the Canterbury TEFL school.
 I moved to Spain in July for love.
 My girlfriend is a Madrid native.
 After living in Los Angeles for 25 years I was ready for a change in my life but this was a major commitment, and one of the first decisions I had to make was how I would earn a living in Europe speaking very little Spanish.